 While most any movement will help to move lymph, a rebounder is highly effective, as the pumping activity pumps lymph.

 Make sure you get one with the bungee cords vs. springs—it’s a very different quality of bounce.
 Again, go low and slow, especially with rebounding.
 Start with only 2-3 min. at a time because if your lymph is considerably congested, rebounding for too long can incite a detox reaction and make you feel really crappy.
 Too many people view rebounding as “easy,” so they “go long” and if their lymph is congested, regret it.

 Talk about amazing.
 Go here for my Dry Brush handout.

 As Dr. Douillard says, “One of the most common causes of lymph congestion is dehydration.
 Water and only water can adequately rehydrate the body.
 The best lymph moving rehydration technique is to sip hot water every 10-15 minutes throughout the day.
 Do it religiously for one day.
 If by the end of that day you are experiencing a dry mouth and are now thirsty for this once tasteless sip of hot water, this is a good indication you are dehydrated and your lymph is congested.
 If this happens, try this rehydration therapy: sip hot water every 10-15 minutes for 2 weeks straight.
 Keep a thermos of hot water nearby to make it easy to follow this protocol.”

-While we take a “food first” approach as much as possible, we also take a “self care” approach as much as possible.
-While we certainly wouldn’t discourage anyone from getting a lymphatic drainage massage (if you’ve ever had one, you know how ah-mazing they feel), you’ll get a ton of mileage simply by heeding the suggestions in this post.
+While I take a “food first” approach as much as possible, I also take a “self care” approach as much as possible.
+While I certainly wouldn’t discourage anyone from getting a lymphatic drainage massage (if you’ve ever had one, you know how ah-mazing they feel), you’ll get a ton of mileage simply by heeding the suggestions in this post.

-I can promise that your immune system and detox pathways—and hair follicles—will all benefit.
+I can promise that your immune system and detox pathways—and hair follicles and thyroid—will all benefit.
 This is seriously one of the best ways to practice self care.